Elder poverty - however you measure it - is not going away

 Taking savings into account wouldn’t affect poverty rates much for very low-income households, which tend not to have retirement savings and rely mainly on Social Security.
 But it would affect the number of older middle-class households considered at risk to be impoverished.

 The SPM projects that the senior poverty rate will spike by 72 percent between 2010 and 2040, from 10.4 percent to 17.9 percent, says Karen Smith, a senior fellow at the Urban Institute.
-But that’s misleading, she says, since it misses assets such as retirement saving accounts and housing.
+But that’s misleading on both sides of the ledger, she says - it misses assets such as retirement saving accounts and housing, and liabilities such as taxes and health insurance premiums.

 Even if the Census Bureau changes its poverty-measuring yardstick, the factors driving that increase underscore why this is no time to declare a truce in the war on elderly poverty.